Stay Organized as a Truck Driver

 4. Keep Important Items Safe: Are you constantly misplacing important documents and equipment?
 Don’t keep shoving things wherever they fit.
 Find a dedicated storage solution, like a folder for papers or a plastic tote for equipment, and make sure it goes in the same place every time you get it out.
 This will ensure you have what you need, when you need it.
 This is especially critical for documents you may need during an inspection.

 5. Get Creative: With such limited space, it’s important to utilize what you have to the best of your ability.
-There are countless storage options made specifically for small spaces, and some you might already have!
+There are countless storage options made specifically for small spaces, and some trucks have storage built in that you can utilize (view our trucking equipment page to see what storage options our Melton trucks offer).
 One example we found was to store plates and utensils inside your microwave (when you’re not using it, of course).
 Don’t be afraid to experiment – try hanging things from the walls or from the ceiling, adding an extra shelf in your cabinets for more surface area.
 However, make sure everything is 100% secure when you drive.
 Extra storage is great – but should not be at the expense of your safety.
 Check out some of these options we found!

 If you have any cabinet inside your truck that you want to maximize storage in, try this adjustable pantry shelves.